What Not To Do In Ireland: Avoid These Tourists Mistakes in Ireland

 Look Left and then Right

-If you’re coming from the states or where you drive on the right side of the road, get used to looking in the opposite direction when crossing the streets.
+If you’re coming from the states or somewhere that you drive on the right side of the road, get used to looking in the opposite direction when crossing the streets.
+In Ireland, they drive on the left side of the road.
 Thank God Dublin has this painted on the sidewalks and signs posted everywhere so tourists don’t make a fatal mistake!
 Remember to look right then left!

 Horse and Buggy in Killarney National Park, Ireland